gitTerebi/DoomRPG-Rebalance/README.md

 ## Installing

 GZDoom v3.7.0 or higher is required to play this mod.
-Avoid v3.3.0 as it has an ACS bug that causes performance issues.

 DRPG's launcher is the recommended method.
 Found here: https://github.com/Forevener/DRPGSEL/releases